APSIS-ANALYSIS/PERIGEE/examples/cmm/README.md

   -ksp_type gmres -pc_type asm -ksp_rtol 1.0e-2 -ksp_atol 1.0e-50 -ksp_max_it 200 -ksp_gmres_restart 200 \
   -log_view
 ```
+Note, in the generation of prestress, it is recommended to clamp the ring (-ringbc_type 0), and not prescribing any supporting tissue boundary condition.
+This can be critical for quick convergence of the prestress solver.

 4. Now we can rerun the preprocessor to assign boundary conditions for the deformable wall simulation.
 ```sh